 - Serves a crowd.
 Even if you’re not serving a large group of people, you’ll be more than happy to have leftovers the following day.

 Find the full printable recipe with specific measurements below.

 - Refrigerated cinnamon rolls: You can buy the Pillsbury cinnamon rolls that come in a tube or the Rhodes pack.
 Either way, set the icing packages aside until later.
 We’re going to jazz those up a bit!

-- Half-and-half: This gets mixed with the egg to provide a liquid that soaks into the cinnamon rolls as it bakes.
+- Custard: Half and half gets mixed with the eggs, maple and vanilla to provide a liquid that soaks into the cinnamon rolls as it bakes.
 You can use either heavy cream or whole milk instead if preferred.

 - Cinnamon: The cinnamon rolls themselves come with swirls of cinnamon, but we’re adding even more!